-Posted on November 15, 2012 in Family Medicine, General News, Internal Medicine, Women's Health, Pediatrics, Orthopedics, Podiatry, Neuromusculoskeletal Medicine, Hospitalist
+Posted on November 15, 2012 in Family Medicine, Internal Medicine, Women's Health, Pediatrics, Orthopedics, General News, Podiatry, Neuromusculoskeletal Medicine, Hospitalist by Authoring information

 A number of patients have commented on the sales price that was reported in the newspaper.
 A large component of the purchase price reflects the sale of all of our assets to Orlando Health along with our agreement to provide future employment.
 A transaction like this is complex and reflects the compliance required by a multitude of government agencies.